cekkr/cudaway/AI_REFERENCE.md

   regenerated directly from the canonical PDFs.
 The converter now tags entries as `hip-documented` vs. `needs-shim` and emits a status breakdown in the JSON metadata.
 - Built `tools/python/cuda_rocm_api_generator.py` + `tools/data/cuda_rocm_driver_apis.json`; the
-  script emits `src/host/generated/CudaRocmApi.generated.hpp` so each CUDA Driver API entry point, its ROCm analogue, and the associated input/output conversion placeholders stay in sync (it even pre-stubs future cases like BF16 emulation).
+  script emits `src/host/generated/CudaRocmApi.generated.hpp` plus `src/host/generated/CudaRocmApiBinders.generated.{hpp,cpp}` so every CUDA Driver API entry point, its ROCm analogue, the conversion placeholders, and the HIP-forwarding binder functions stay in sync (it even pre-stubs future cases like BF16 emulation).
 Re-run the generator whenever you touch the driver shim surface.
 - `src/host/runtime/RuntimeRegistry.*` consumes the generated table, exposes lookup helpers, and prints the HIP-documented vs. needs-shim counts during CLI runs so regressions in the mapping data are highly visible.